GfSE/SpecIF-Pages/Tutorials/10_Complex-Data-Types.md

     }]
     "changedAt": "2024-11-21T10:08:31.960Z"
   }]
-...
 }
 ```

-Recap: As always, _properties_ is a list of properties, which in turn is a list of one or more values.
+Recap: As always, _properties_ is a list of one or more values, if the corresponding propertyClass allows it.
-The complex value is a list with SpecIF values corresponding to the dataType.
+The complex value is a list with SpecIF values corresponding to its dataType.
 The example shows simple real numbers, but it could be pointers to enumerated values or multi-language texts.
-Complex data-types may be nested, but without cyclic dependencies: A complex data-type must be a tree.
+Complex dataTypes may be nested, but without cyclic dependencies: A complex dataType must be a tree.

 You may
 - view the example using the <a href="https://specif.de/v1.2/apps/view.html#import=https://specif.de/examples/v1.2/10_Complex-DataType.specif" target="_blank">SpecIF Viewer</a>, or